gnormal/gnorm/site/content/templates/plugins.md

 ## Configuration
-By default ngorm looks for the plugin in the following order

-- `$PWD/plugins`
-- System `$PATH`

-However there is an option to specify custom directories to look for plugins  via the configuration file.

-Note that, at the moment only absolute paths are supported.
-For example
+Set `PluginDirs` configuration value to the desired directories for plugin lookup

 ```
 ## Add this to ngorm.toml
 PluginDirs = ["/path/to/plugin/one" , "/path/to/plugin/two"]
 ```

-So, say you call plugin `foo`, gnorm will look for foo binary in the following order
+So, say you call plugin `foo`, gnorm will look for foo binary in the specified directories.

-- `/path/to/plugin/one`
-- `/path/to/plugin/two`
-- `$PWD/plugins`
-- System `$PATH`